awinogrodzki/next-firebase-auth-edge/README.md

 | getAuthenticatedResponse | `(_tokens) => NextResponse.next()`                     | You can use this to do something with tokens or provide custom response to the authenticated user                                                  |
 | getErrorResponse         | `(error) => redirectToLogin(request, redirectOptions)` | By default, in case of unhandled error during authentication, we just redirect user to the login page.
 This allows you to customize error handling |

+#### Troubleshooting
+##### error - Too big integer
+One of the common issues during setup is `error - Too big integer` thrown by `crypto-signer`.
+If you stumble on it, please make sure to follow resolution mentioned in https://github.com/awinogrodzki/next-firebase-auth-edge/issues/17#issuecomment-1376298292

+The error is caused by malformed firebase private key.
+We are working on providing correct private key validation and more user friendly error message.
+Until then, please follow the quick fix in aforementioned issue comment.

 ### Example AuthProvider

 Below is example implementation of custom AuthProvider component that handles the calling of authentication endpoints.